• Skip to primary navigation

 Stack each slice alternately and tightly together, directly into the dish in rows.
 (If a vegetable is much larger than the other, cut in half).
 When arranged to completely cover the dish, sprinkle over the chopped rosemary or thyme (or dried herbs).
 Dribble over evenly the olive oil and season with salt and pepper.

-• Bake for about 45 minutes until the vegetables are slightly browned and still very soft.
-Scatter over the freshly chopped parsley or basil and add another pinch of fleur de sel salt and pepper.
+To serve, scatter over the freshly chopped parsley or basil and add another pinch of fleur de sel salt and pepper.

 Notes